ayltai/hknews-infrastructure/README.md

 ## Prerequisites
 You will need [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to run the scripts in this repository.

+### AWS permissions
+You will need the following policies attached to the AWS user account used to run the scripts:
+* AmazonEC2FullAccess
+* AmazonVPCFullAccess
+* AmazonRoute53FullAccess
+* CloudWatchActionsEC2Access

 ### Installing Terraform
 Follow the [official documentation](https://learn.hashicorp.com/terraform/getting-started/install.html) to install [Terraform](https://www.terraform.io/).